dothq/os/README.md

 <div align="center">

-# dotOS monorepo
+# dotOS
-An open source linux
+An open source Linux distribution.
+Monorepo of software and tools used to make up dotOS.

 </div>

 ## Roadmap
-We are currently working on creating a desktop enviroment, more info can be found on our [planing page](https://github.com/orgs/dothq-os/projects/1).
+We are currently working on creating a desktop environment, more info can be found on our [planing page](https://github.com/orgs/dothq-os/projects/1).